ghgemmer/yotagrabber/output/Readme.txt

-searchForVehicles.py runs the vehicles.py update_vehicles() method to collect an inventory of all vehicles in the US for a desired model , or all vehicles within a specified distance from a specified zip code for that model (limited to 10,000 vehicles at most), and then runs a specified user match criteria against that looking for specific vehicles.
+searchForVehicles.py runs the vehicles.py update_vehicles() method to collect an inventory of all vehicles in the US for a desired model , or all vehicles within a specified distance from a specified zip code for that model (limited to 10,000 vehicles at most when specify zipcode), and then runs a specified user match criteria against that looking for specific vehicles.
 Whenever any inventory changes occur for that match criteria the program notifies the user via any user specified combination of sound, email, text.